tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-api-clusters_create.md

 __Type__: string <br/>
 __Required__: Yes<br/>
 <br/>
-The name of the cluster resource
+The name of the cluster resource.

 ____
 ### subscriptionId
 __Type__: string <br/>
 __Required__: Yes<br/>
 <br/>
-The customer subscription identifier
+The customer subscription identifier.

 ____
 ### api-version
 __Type__: string <br/>
 __Required__: Yes<br/>
-__Default__: 2016-09-01 <br/>
+__Default__: 2018-02-01 <br/>
 <br/>
-The version of the API.
-This is a required parameter and it's value must be "2016-09-01".
+The version of the Service Fabric resource provider API.
+This is a required parameter and it's value must be "2018-02-01" for this specification.

 ____
-### Cluster
+### parameters
 __Type__: [Cluster](sfrp-model-cluster.md) <br/>
 __Required__: Yes<br/>
 <br/>